qgriffith-zz/OpenEats/docs/install.rst

     ./manage.py syncdb
     ./manage.py migrate

 .. note:: Before you run this make sure you have setup your database in the settings.py file.
-For more
-          information on this see ref:`database-config`.
+          For more information on this see :ref:`database-config`

 Optional Data
 --------------